raspberrypilearning/sell-me-something/en/step_2.md

 --- task ---

 **Choose** one or more emojis to represent a project or idea:
-+ 🔬 A product such as a mood lamp or a food item
++ 🧁 A product such as a food item or mood lamp
 + 💝 A cause such as recycling or being kind to people
 + 💃🏿 A hobby such as cycling or dancing
 + 🍰 A great recipe, book, or song